 The Office of the Registrar of Mortgage Brokers at the Financial Institutions Commission regulates the mortgage brokering and lending activities of mortgage investment entities (MIEs) under the Mortgage Brokers Act.
 The Registrar and the Mortgage Brokers Act do not regulate the capital raising and investment marketing activities of MIEs which are subject to securities legislation and regulation.
+Further information can be found at FICOMM's website: hhtp://www.fic.gov.bc.ca/pdf/mortgagebrokers/mb-13-0011.pdf.

 The Mortgage Broker is not licensed as a mortgage broker or lender in the United States.
-There are no licensing requirements in Texas (except for banks and savings and loan institutions) for originating loans and lending funds in respect of commercial loans (a loan that is not for "personal, family or household purposes").
+There are no licensing requirements in Texas, Florida, or the other select U.S. regions in which the Mortgage Broker engages in the business of lending (except for banks and savings and loan institutions) for originating loans and lending funds in respect of commercial loans (a loan that is not for "personal, family or household purposes"), or the Mortgage Broker operates under an exemption in those limited regions with licensing requirements.